Explore Professional Development Offerings

 Professional Certificate Summer Institute Webinars Online Training Workshops

 Stay on top of the latest news from LCIRT and research into learning disabilities by reading the blog or subscribing to the monthly newsletter.

-For over 25 years, the Landmark College Institute for Research and Training (LCIRT) has provided cutting-edge, relevant, and practical professional learning to individuals and schools.
-Informed by current research and decades of classroom experience, LCIRT is a leader in the fields of learning disabilities, ADHD, and autism spectrum disorder (ASD).
+For over 30 years, the Landmark College Institute for Research and Training (LCIRT) has provided cutting-edge, relevant, and practical professional development to individuals and schools.
+Informed by current research and decades of classroom experience, LCIRT is a leader in the fields of learning disabilities, ADHD, and autism.

 We offer a number of ways for individuals and schools to obtain professional development, including: